HoiJean/djangoforbeginners-book/manuscript/ch3.md

 Make sure you're not working in an existing virtual environment.
 You can tell if there's anything in parentheses before your command line prompt.
 If you are simply type `exit` to leave it.

-We will again create a new directory `simple` for our project on the Desktop but you can put your code anywhere you like on your computer.
+We will again create a new directory `pages` for our project on the Desktop but you can put your code anywhere you like on your computer.
 It just needs to be in its own directory.

 Within a new command line console start by typing the following:

 {title="Command Line",lang="text"}
 ~~~~~~~~
 $ cd ~/Desktop
-$ mkdir simple
+$ mkdir pages
-$ cd simple
+$ cd pages
 $ pipenv install django
 $ pipenv shell
-(simple) $ django-admin startproject simple_project .
+(pages) $ django-admin startproject pages_project .
-(simple) $ python manage.py startapp pages
+(pages) $ python manage.py startapp pages
 ~~~~~~~~

-I'm using `(simple)` here to represent the virtual environment but in reality mine has the form of `(simple-unOYeQ9e)`.
+I'm using `(pages)` here to represent the virtual environment but in reality mine has the form of `(pages-unOYeQ9e)`.
 Your virtual environment name will be unique, too.

-Note also that last command uses the shortcut `python manage.py` instead of `python manage.py`.
-Writing `python manage.py` and then a command is so common in Django that this shortcut has developed over the years.
-The best developers are deliberately lazy, so let's be lazy and use this shorter syntax going forward!

 Open your text editor and navigate to the file `settings.py`.
 Add the `pages` app to our project under `INSTALLED_APPS`:

 {title="Code",lang="python"}
 ~~~~~~~~
-# simple_project/settings.py
+# pages_project/settings.py
 INSTALLED_APPS = [
     'django.contrib.admin',
     'django.contrib.auth',